anoma/nspec/docs/tutorial/engines/index.juvix.md

-the time stamped trigger (message or notification), and finally the outputs of the guard function, i.e., the matched arguments, the action label, and any additional precomputations that the guard has already computed.<!--
+the time stamped trigger (message or notification), and finally the outputs of the guard function, i.e., the matched arguments, the action label, and any additional precomputations that the guard has already computed.
-ᚦ: well, need to discuss with Jonathan
--->

 By _time stamped_, we mean that
 each trigger comes with the local time when guard evaluation was triggered, which one may want to think of as the local time "now".